bitnami/charts/bitnami/redis/README.md

 ### External DNS

-This chart is equipped to assist the cluster leverage the [`external-dns`] project.
-Doing so will enable the instances to announce the FQDN that is put together in the format of `<pod-name>.<installation-name>.<dns-suffix>`.
+This chart is equipped to allow leveraging the [`external-dns`] project.
+Doing so will enable ExternalDNS to publish the FQDN for each instance, in the format of `<pod-name>.<release-name>.<dns-suffix>`.
 Example, when using the following configuration:

 ```yaml